arc53/DocsGPT/CONTRIBUTING.md

 # Welcome to DocsGPT Contributing Guidelines

-Thank you for choosing this project to contribute to.
-We are all very grateful!
+Thank you for choosing to contribute to our project!
+We greatly appreciate your help!

 ### [🎉 Join the Hacktoberfest with DocsGPT and Earn a Free T-shirt! 🎉](https://github.com/arc53/DocsGPT/blob/main/HACKTOBERFEST.md)

 # We accept different types of contributions

-📣 Discussions - where you can start a new topic or answer some questions
+📣 Discussions - Engage in conversations, start new topics, or help answer questions.

-🐞 Issues - This is how we track tasks, sometimes it is bugs that need fixing, and sometimes it is new features
+🐞 Issues - This is where we keep track of tasks.
+It could be bug fixes or suggestions for new features.

-🛠️ Pull requests - This is how you can suggest changes to our repository, to work on existing issues or add new features
+🛠️ Pull requests - Suggest changes to our repository, either by working on existing issues or adding new features.

-📚 Wiki - where we have our documentation
+📚 Wiki - This is where our documentation resides.

 ## 🐞 Issues and Pull requests

-We value contributions to our issues in the form of discussion or suggestions.
-We recommend that you check out existing issues and our [roadmap](https://github.com/orgs/arc53/projects/2).
+We highly value contributions in the form of discussions or suggestions.
+We recommend taking a look at existing issues and our [roadmap](https://github.com/orgs/arc53/projects/2).

-If you want to contribute by writing code, there are a few things that you should know before doing it:
+If you're interested in contributing code, here are some important things to know:

-We have a frontend in React (Vite) and backend in Python.
+We have a frontend built with React (Vite) and a backend in Python.

 ### If you are looking to contribute to frontend (⚛️React, Vite):